Skip to content

 The Five Strategic Pillars

-2. Enablement: Smart Network and Demand Intelligence
+2. Enablement: Smart metering and integrated network intelligence

-5. Capability Building: Workforce and Organisational Change
+5. Capability Building: Engineering capacity and low-carbon operations

 Operational Excellence & Resilience